denten-books/plain-text/0-intro.md

 actively in the production of meaning, we can no longer employ strategies of interpretation at the levels of ideology and representation alone.
-Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the very act of interpretation.
+Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the act of interpretation.
 Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.

 I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent [@harcourt_exposed:_2015].
 Following